Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

   or if your data is already in Azure, create an indexer to pull in data automatically.
-* Attach skillsets to an indexer to create searchable content from images and unstructured dcouments.
-A skillset leverages AI from Cognitive Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
+* Attach skillsets to an indexer to create searchable content from images and unstructured documents.
+A skillset leverages APIs from Azure AI Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
 You can also add custom skills to integrate external processing of your content during